Aerotechnik E. Siegwart GmbH

 - Worldwide distribution

 - Computer-controlled high rack warehouse with 5000 places for Euro pallets

-- Three laser welding plants for tube bodies and bends
+- Various laser welding plants for tube bodies and bends

 - Various test benches for quality assurance